 Just Group Plc (www.justgroupplc.co.uk) is a UK-based financial services group that specialises in retirement income products and services.
-This position was last discussed it in our June 2020 note (see page 5 of that note).
+We last discussed it in our June 2020 note (see page 5 of that note), where we commented that, with a reasonably high coupon, Just Group's notes are exactly the sort of "boring" paper that NCYF's manager likes.